 RDBPT developed an investment policy in 2012 based on the eventual distribution of its entire capital fund and signalled then that the rate and method of this distribution would depend on the opportunities arising that matched the objectives.
-At the end of the seven year period (July 2010 -June 2017), RDBPT has distributed 25% of its opening funds.
+At the end of 2019-20 it had distributed 39% of its opening funds.

-RDBPT has informed the Council that in completing its current projects the Trust is likely to deplete its capital below the level where it can operate by 2021/22 financial year.
-It has therefore requested that the
+RDBPT continues to signal that in completing its current projects it is likely to deplete its capital below the level where it can operate, principally due to a purchase of a large block of iconic land in the Lyttelton Harbour basin.